Obiente/Cloud/docs/guides/vps-gateway-setup.md

 - **Network Isolation**: Gateway network can be isolated from the main Proxmox network
 - **Centralized Management**: Single service manages all VPS networking

+### Connection Architecture (Forward Connection Pattern)

+The vps-gateway uses a **forward connection pattern** where:
+- **Gateway exposes gRPC server** on port **1537** (OCG - Obiente Cloud Gateway)
+- **API instances connect to gateway** via the gateway's public IP (configured via DNAT)
+- Gateway is the server, API is the client
+- Port **1537** maps to "O 15 C 3 G" = "OCG" (Obiente Cloud Gateway), similar to how `10.15.3` maps to "O 15 C 3"

+When running multiple API instances (e.g., in Docker Swarm), each API instance connects to the gateway independently.
+The gateway can handle multiple concurrent connections from different API instances.
+For operations like IP allocation and SSH proxying, any API instance can communicate with the gateway directly.

 This guide uses **Proxmox SDN (Software-Defined Networking)** for network topology management, while the vps-gateway service handles DHCP allocation and SSH proxying.
 SDN is recommended for **all deployments** (both single-node and multi-node clusters) because it provides:

 - **Automatic SNAT**: Handles source NAT for internet access automatically